MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 #### STEP 1: ENTER-PSSESSION
 Use the Enter-PSSession cmdlet to start an interactive session with a remote computer.
 You can use the ComputerName parameter of Enter-PSSession to establish a temporary connection for the interactive session.
-Or, you can use the Session parameter to run the interactive session in a  Windows PowerShell® session (PSSession).
+Or, you can use the Session parameter to run the interactive session in a  Windows PowerShellï¿½ session (PSSession).

 The following command starts an interactive session on the Server01 computer.